trinerye/language_analytics_2024/assignment_5/readme.md

 ## Results

-In the ``out`` directory, you will find a copy of the processed csv file, a plot of all CO2 emissions across the assignments, and an individual plot of tasks for each assignment.
+In the ``out`` directory, you will find a copy of the merged csv files, a plot of all CO2 emissions across the assignments, and an individual plot of tasks for each assignment.

-Examining the first plot, we see that the first two tasks barely contribute to the overall CO2 emission for the assignment, with argparse not even showing on the plot.
+Examining the first plot, one finds that the first two tasks barely contribute to the overall CO2 emission for the assignment, with argparse not even showing on the plot.
 However, that is not a surprise, as the *perform_spacy_analysis* function handles almost every subtask within this project, such as processing the directories and files, extracting linguistic features, and saving the results, which explain the 0.002 CO2eq emission.

 ![plot](out/linguistic_analysis.png)